Disclaimer

 vehicle

-Abandoning vehicle
+Abandoning a vehicle

 Entering intersection or marked